amarptel/100-days-of-code/r1-log.md

 Styled navbar resume link with css and began main content development.
 ### R1D7
 Changed navbar font size, changed background of webpage and added in a nice font for my homepage section.
+### R1D8
+Adjusted homepage text to a better place, and added in icons, while successfully changing the colour of one on hover.